syntaxerror42601/data-analyst-portfolio/project3-database-design-SB/README.md

-# Relational Database Design — Starbird Coffee Ordering System
+# Relational Database Design — Starbird Ordering System

 A relational database designed for a chicken fast food restaurant ordering system, inspired by a well-known brand, built as an academic team project.